getndazn/dazn-lambda-powertools/README.md

 ## Design goal

-Compliance with our guidelines around logging and monitoring should be the default behaviour.
+Compliance with best practices around logging and monitoring should be the default behaviour.
 These tools make it simple for you to **do the right thing** and **gets out of your way** as much as possible.

 Individually they are useful in their own right, but together they're so much more useful!